NEEDED SUPPLIES - Things you must have in the main room where the ceremony will take place (except when after-care noted below):

 - He should be fed up to one hour before the scheduled time of the Brit Milah.
 You will be able to feed him immediately afterward.

 - Please apply the anesthetic cream (generic EMLA prescribed by your pediatrician) 75 minutes prior to the scheduled start of the ceremony for optimum effectiveness.
 The entire penis should be covered with a thick layer of this cream (most of it will be washed away with the baby's urination).
-Then drop a 2 inch square of "Saran Wrap" flat over the penis and abdomen (do not wrap it around the penis alone) and use 4 pieces of 1" paper tape to fix it to the abdominal wall above, the inner thighs and the scrotum below.
-This will prevent the cream from being removed by the diaper.
+Then drop a 2 inch square of "Saran Wrap" flat over the penis and abdomen (do not wrap it around the penis alone) and use 4 pieces of 1" long paper tape to fix it to the abdominal wall above, the inner thighs and the scrotum below.
+This will prevent the cream from rubbing off onto the diaper.
 Please give your infant the Infant Acetaminophen 1 hour before the scheduled time of the Brit Milah.
-We will discuss the dose on the phone prior to the Bris.
+We will discuss the weight based dose on the phone prior to the Bris.
 DO NOT USE ADVIL OR ANY OTHER MEDICATION INSTEAD OF INFANT Acetaminophen.

 - Photographs and video are OK (except on Shabbat) except for the short time of the actual Brit Milah when no photography is permitted.